mefernandez/docker-osgi-spring-boot-demo/README.md

 You cannot mix Spring Boot versions between modules.
 If you need to bump your Spring Boot version, you have to do it for all modules.

-If you're unfamiliar with this problema, here's a taste what it could be like: https://blog.codecentric.de/en/2021/12/migrating-spring-boot-java-17/
+If you're unfamiliar with this problem, here's a taste what it could be like:

+https://blog.codecentric.de/en/2021/12/migrating-spring-boot-java-17/

 # (Plausible) Solution